thomas-koon/rtos/README.md

-I am making a RTOS for ARM Cortex-M4s
+I am making an RTOS for the ARM Cortex-M4.

 Features:
 - Fixed priority scheduler